 Individuals and businesses alike can find themselves the target of environmental crimes accusations.
 The Environmental Protection Agency has broad powers when it comes to conducting investigations and often uses these powers to coerce, threaten or intimidate people into waiving their rights or admitting guilt when they are actually innocent.
-When businesses are the target of an investigation, employees can be harassed or convinced to make up stories about their employer in order to avoid serious consequences themselves.
+Similar to other work-related or white-collar crimes, when businesses are the target of an investigation, employees can be harassed or convinced to make up stories about their employer in order to avoid serious consequences themselves.

 Crimes against the earth can come with significant fines or even time behind bars.
 A few of the crimes the EPA might charge an individual with include: